gprzy/PETR4.SA-forecasting/README.md

 # PETR4.SA-forecasting
 A collection of PIBIC 2020-2021 codes.
 Statistical models of time series analysis applied to stock market predictions, compared to CNN and LSTM forecasts.
 Trading simulation with PETR4.SA stocks.

+Topic of the PIBIC: "Evaluation of the Performance of Deep Learning Techniques for the Classification of the Temporal Behavior of Shares".

 ## Tested Models
 - [X] **SMA10** (Simple Moving Average of 10 days)
 - [X] **SMA30** (Simple Moving Average of 30 days)